Praveen101997/Assignment-App/README.md

 ## Problem Statement :
 ### Build  a Login & Registration  Flow for an Android App using Firebase.

-The app named BlendToMend has been developed with the aim of removing most of the unwanted and moving objects from a burst if 10+ images captured to render a final image which only contains the stable, non-moving objects which are desirable during a monument/landscape photography scenario.

 ## The application has been tested with:

 * Android Compile SDK '29'